-Successful implementation of Program Access extends well beyond that of physical access by providing opportunities for intrinsic benefit and enjoyment by all patrons.
-This course, designed in partnership with the National Center on Accessibility, discusses Program Access as a beneficial and necessary concept in providing a meaningful experience to people with disabilities seeking to participate in parks and recreation.
-Within this comprehensive course, the learner will be introduced to the concepts and principles of Program Access, multiple examples of integrated services, and methods of Program Access implementation.
+This course, designed in partnership with the National Center on Accessibility, discusses program access as a necessary and beneficial part of providing meaningful parks and recreation experiences to people with disabilities.
+Within this comprehensive course, the learner will be introduced to the foundational concepts and principles of program access and will examine multiple examples of integrated services and methods of program access implementation.

-This course integrates informational text, interactive practice activities, Learn More opportunities, and supplemental reference materials.
-Following the course, you will be assessed by a brief assessment requiring you to demonstrate your understanding of key course concepts.
-Upon successful completion of the assessment you will be awarded an electronic certificate of completion.
+After completing all course activities, you will complete a brief assessment to demonstrate your understanding of key course concepts.
+Upon successful completion of the assessment, you will be awarded a certificate of completion.

 - Auxiliary Aids & Assistive Devices